How to Submit a Trademark?: Everything You Need to Know

 The application should also describe the good or service.
 Acceptable descriptions are identified in the United States Patent and Trademark Office (USPTO) trademark manual of acceptable identifications of goods and services.
 All descriptions that are found within the manual should be used.
 Otherwise, the good or service should be described as accurately as possible.
 The manual is located on the USPTO website.

 In cases where the trademark is filed on an intent-to-use basis, the statement of use must be submitted to the USPTO before the trademark is officially registered.
 A statement of use is a sworn declaration that the trademark is being used commercially in connection with the services and/or products identified in the trademark application.
 The USPTO will require the applicant to:

 - Submit a specimen displaying the trademark in use.

 - Identify the initial date that the trademark was used in interstate commerce.

 - Identify the initial date that the trademark was used within the United States.

 The statement of use is typically filed subsequent to the USPTO issuing the notice of allowance, which is an official notification that the 30-day trademark opposition period has ended and that the trademark application has been accepted by the USPTO.
 In cases where you're unable to use the trademark within the first six months, an additional six months may be obtained by filing a request for an extension.

 If you need help with how to submit a trademark, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.